Surviving The Disruptive Participant In A Training Session

 - After a break, ask people to change the location of where they are sitting this is usually not a popular choice)

-Looking to enroll in a 1-day ttt, 2-day ttt or 3-day ttt train-the-trainer course in 2018?
+Looking to enroll in a train-the-trainer course in 2019?
 We are offering open enrollment courses in Chicago, IL, Los Angeles, CA, San Diego, CA, Minneapolis/St. Paul, MN, Chester Springs, PA, Orlando, FL, Irvine, CA, Atlanta, GA, Phoenix, AZ, San Jose, CA, Austin, TX or Nashville, TN?
-Have a group of 5 or more, and want custom we have on-site training options for you too.
+Have a group of 5 or more and we have on-site training options for you too.

 Latest posts by Leslie Ciborowski (see all)